 'Regulated users' definition

-TGA regards 'regulated users' to be the licence or GMP certificate holder responsible for the application of Good Manufacturing Practice.
+The TGA regards 'regulated users' (Annex 11 clause 3.3) to be the licence or GMP certificate holder responsible for the application of GMP.

 'Life-cycle' of a computerised system

 The 'life-cycle' of a computerised system includes all stages from the initial concept, design, qualification, validation, and use through to the eventual retirement of the system and archival of all data.

 Manufacturers need to manage computerised systems effectively at all stages in the life-cycle to ensure that they function correctly.
 Therefore, validation not only applies at the introduction of the system, but throughout all stages of use.
 Further guidance regarding the life-cycle management of computerised systems may be found within the PIC/S Good Practices for Computerised Systems in Regulated GXP Environments (available from PIC/S publications).